Ishaan-Ansari/Text2SQL-agent/README.md

    python create_sqllite.py
    ```

-4. Start using the agent with main.ipynb
+4. Start using the agent with `streamlit run app.py`

 ## Usage